Mapfile configuration¶

 Using a restriction area on a big layer or defining a very complex area may slow down the application.

-To define a restricted layer in the Mapfile, the DATA
+To define a restricted layer in the Mapfile, the DATA property of the LAYER should look like this:

 DATA "<the_geom> FROM (